 TEQs: Deeper engagement with the whole population based on principles drawn from social psychology; consistent, cohesive integration of a long-term perspective; stimulation of cross-sector collaboration in reducing emissions; a carbon cap set in accordance with climate science.

 As ever, it comes down to that rift between scientific reality and political reality.
 To my eyes, Fee & Dividend represents the less challenging political path to policy change, and that is certainly attractive.
 However, while it is tempting to think of adoption of a carbon fee or cap as a solution in itself, the true political challenge is quickly getting and keeping the fee high enough (or cap low enough) to avoid destabilising our climate.
 Which in turn means the transformation of our society so that it can thrive within such a limit.
-Without such a fundamental transition to low-carbon living, society will start hurting badly as any effective policy makes carbon-rich energy less accessible, and then the political pressure to loosen or abandon any such policy will become irresistible.
+Without such a fundamental transition to low-carbon living, society (and particularly the poorest) will hurt badly as any effective policy makes high-carbon energy less accessible.
+Such suffering is both inherently distressing and likely to lead to irresistible political pressure to loosen or abandon any such policy.

-Why does that point me towards TEQs?
-Well, the full arguments and evidence are set out in the peer-reviewed paper I recently lead-authored (I believe it’s worth a look – it has proved popular, perhaps due to the extensive efforts I made to keep it more readable than academia usually manages!).
+Why then does that point me towards TEQs?
+Well, the full arguments and evidence are set out in the peer-reviewed paper I recently lead-authored.
+I believe it’s worth a look – it has proved popular, perhaps due to the extensive efforts I made to keep it more readable than academia usually manages!
 But in short, I believe that TEQs is far better placed to support and facilitate the depth of decarbonisation required – and thus defend its long-term political feasibility – than an increase in the price of carbon ever could.

-This is because it has been shown to be more popular with the public (due to its fairness and effectiveness); because it destroys at a stroke the impossible political tension between needing to keep energy prices low and carbon prices high; and because it does not treat all emissions as equal (in recognition that while some are within people’s discretion, others are not, and that these decisions should be left with the people in question), nor require the inherently uncertain and faintly absurd estimation of an ‘appropriate carbon price’.
+This is because it has been shown to be more popular with the public (due to its fairness and effectiveness); because it most effectively protects the most vulnerable; because it destroys at a stroke the impossible political tension between needing to keep energy prices low and carbon prices high; and because it does not treat all emissions as equal (in recognition that while some are within people’s discretion, others are not, and that these decisions should be left with the people in question), nor require the inherently uncertain and faintly absurd estimation of an ‘appropriate carbon price’.

 Of course, with the current direction of politics, the catastrophic destabilisation of our climate looks far more likely than either alternative, but if we are to fight, it is important that we clearly identify the alternative course or courses worth fighting for.